-- Write a 15-20 page paper that carefully explores the context, message and meaning of a specific Leadership or Spiritual Formation passage of the Old Testament.
-The specific passage must be approved by Dr Wessner prior to writing the paper.
-At a minimum, the Research Paper will consist of: - The correct identification of the passage (where the passage starts/stops, its placement within the book, its placement within the Bible, etc.), giving specific reasons for each of your conclusions (2 marks), - An analysis of the literary style and characteristics of both the book and the passage (citing specific references) (4 marks), - The cultural and historical background of the passage (4 marks), - A detailed and thoughtful analysis and application the passage as it relates to both Old Testament and contemporary contexts of Leadership or Spiritual Formation (14 marks),

-Specific references from at least eight academic sources in addition to the course textbooks and articles (1 mark).
+- Write a 15-20 page paper that carefully explores the context, message and meaning of a specific deliverance or covenant community passage of the Pentateuch.
+The specific passage must be approved by Dr. Reichard prior to writing the paper.
+At a minimum, the Research Paper will consist of: - The correct identification of the passage (where the passage starts/stops, its placement within the book, its placement within the Bible, etc.), giving specific reasons for each of your conclusions (2 marks), - An analysis of the literary style and characteristics of both the book and the passage (citing specific references) (4 marks), - The cultural and historical background of the passage (4 marks), - A detailed and thoughtful analysis and application the passage as it relates to both Old Testament, New Testament and contemporary concerns related to salvation or community life (14 marks), - Specific references from at least eight academic sources in addition to the course textbooks and articles (1 mark).

-5. Ministry Curriculum Project (25%)
+5. In-Ministry Project (20%)

-- Using the Research Paper as the foundation, you are to create either a small group study guide or a classroom curriculum based on the Research Paper passage.
-The study guide / curriculum must reflect the content and principles discussed in this course, and it is to include a section on life and ministry application for the participants.
-You are to work through the study guide / curriculum with a small group of at least four people (one meeting).
-The assignment report will consist of: - o The study guide / curriculum itself (12 marks), and - o A 1,500 word summary of your small group / classroom experience (13 marks).
+- Create either a small group study guide, a sermon, or a communion AND baptism liturgy.
+You may use the Research Paper as the foundation for this project.
+The study guide/sermon/liturgy must reflect the content and principles discussed in this course, and it is to include a section on life and ministry application for the participants.
+You are to work through the study guide with a small group of at least four people (one meeting), applying the hermeneutical model.
+The sermon and/or liturgy are to consider the recent revisions to the MB Confession of Faith Article 8, and be presented in a local church before the last day of this course.
+The assignment report will consist of: - o The study guide/sermon manuscript/liturgy manuscript itself (12 marks), and - o A 1,500 word summary of your in-ministry experience (13 marks).